svrxjs/svrx-docs/en/contribute/plugin.md

 #### - `io.register(name, handler)`

-register io service， which can be invoked by `io.call` in client and server.
+Register io service， which can be invoked by `io.call` in client and server.

 **Usage**